YaliangLin/Squirrel-Tracker/README.md

 Project Group 49, Section 1
 ## UNIs
 UNIs: [yl4597, ml4554]
-## Server Link
-We use nginx-uwsgi-django to build the web.
-The link is: http://squirrels.icu
 ## Main Features
 [This video](https://b23.tv/3z3KC9) shows the main features of this project.
 Specific main features are also listed below:
 ### Management Commands